News crew guard dies after being shot in attempted robbery | Law-Order

 The news crew was covering a recent robbery where a group of thieves broke in and stole from a clothing store.

-A reward of $32,500 is being offered for information that leads to an arrest in Nishita's killing.
+A reward of USD 32,500 is being offered for information that leads to an arrest in Nishita's killing.

+Nishita was a police officer for the cities of Hayward, San Jose and Colma before retiring in 2018.
+The Alameda County Sheriff's office said deputies escorted his body from the hospital with full law enforcement honour.

 “This senseless loss of life is due to yet another violent criminal act in the Bay Area.
 We hope that offering a reward will help lead to the arrest of those responsible so they can face justice for this terrible tragedy,” Rose said.

-The region has been struck by organized retail thefts in which bands of thieves, some carrying crowbars and hammers, break into high-end stores and snatch merchandise.
+The region has been struck by organised retail thefts in which bands of thieves, some carrying crowbars and hammers, break into high-end stores and snatch merchandise.

 At least eight thieves stormed a Home Depot store in Lakewood on Black Friday and grabbed hammers, crowbars and sledgehammers in the tool section before dashing off in a getaway vehicle, the Los Angeles County Sheriff's Department said.